PC(USA) initiative aims to improve life for African-American males

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Racial Equity, Special Offerings
+Categories: Racial Justice, Special Offerings

 Tags: african american male, freedom rising, opportunity, pcusa, peace and global witness offering, presbyterian, race, racism, special offering